 Commitment And Empty Love

-Usually, empty love is a result of a long marriage, where the two of you did have intimacy and passion, but that is gone.
+Usually, empty love is a result of a long marriage, where the two of you did have intimacy and passion at one point, but that is gone.
 However, the two of you are still together, be it for financial reasons or the kids.
 Arranged marriages can end up being empty love as well.

 This is when your relationship has none of the points.
 It can come in the form of an acquaintance or coworker who you talk to but don't have any real connection with them.